 Professor Bruce Anthony Chase

-- Biology, Arts and Sciences
+- Biology, Professor

 Dr. Chase is a professor in the Department of Biology at the University of Nebraska at Omaha (UNO), a primarily undergraduate institution.
 He came to UNO in 1990 after undergraduate work in Biology at the University of Chicago, doctoral training in developmental neurogenetics at Yale University, and postdoctoral training in molecular genetics at Stanford University.
-He has current, comprehensive expertise in molecular genetics and neuroscience, particularly in neurodegenerative disease, the development of biomarkers for disease, developmental and systems neuroscience, and genetic analyses in human and model experimental systems.
+He has current, comprehensive expertise in molecular genetics and neuroscience, particularly in neurodegenerative disease, developmental and systems neuroscience, and genetic analyses in human and model experimental systems.
 He maintains a multifaceted and active research program that has involved national and international collaborations among scientists in academia, leading medical centers, and corporations.
 He is a dynamic, engaging, and insightful teacher-scholar with extensive leadership and mentoring experience documented by peer-reviewed publications, teaching awards, student outcomes, journal editorship, and extramural funding for both research and pedagogy.

 Dr. Chase strives to be a dynamic teacher-scholar able to engage a wide range of students in thoughtful and reflective discussion.
 He seeks to expand students' intellectual horizons and help them to develop analytical and reflective skills that foster independence and support their career goals.
 Since coming to UNO in 1990, he has worked towards these goals by developing a wide range of courses for undergraduate and graduate students; consistently mentoring students in research in his laboratory, contributing to new opportunities for students by participating in the design, development and implementation of degree programs in Bioinformatics and in Neuroscience, joining collaborative efforts to support and enhance K-20 STEM education in Nebraska, and developing content and study guides for eight successive editions of a leading Genetics text.
 In 2010, he received the UNO Excellence in Teaching Award and the UNO College of Arts and Sciences Alumni Outstanding Teaching Award.